uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

-#### 1 Code along the lines of the project walkthrough part 1 -> waypoints are published (Simulator)
+## 1 My code along the lines of the project walkthrough part 1 -> waypoints are published (Simulator)

-Main file: waypoint_updater.py, class WaypointUpdater
+Main file: waypoint_updater.py, class WaypointUpdater, discussion below

-Remark 1: In my eyes the definition of a trajectory is a sequence of points in time and space (poses), time increasing obviously along the sequence.
+Remark 1: In my understanding, and strictly speaking, the definition of a trajectory is *a sequence of   tuples of points in time and space (poses)*, obviously with time-values increasing along the sequence.
 In the ROS-Framework provided by Udacity the term "trajectory" seems to describe a sequence of tuples consisting of points in space (poses) and velocities (twists).
-This is not exactly the same but without a formal proof this seems to be pretty much equvalent.
+This is not exactly the same but -- without having a formal proof -- those two things seems to be pretty much equivalent.

 Remark 2: The name "final_waypoints" is somewhat misleading.
-Those waypoints are handed over to another "black-box" node, we think it is essentially containing a pure-pursuit controller, yielding twist-shaped commands.
-The latter are the input to the dbw-node, yielding throttle, brake and steering as discussed below.
+Those waypoints are handed over to another "black-box" node, called "Waypoint Follower", I think it essentially contains a pure-pursuit controller, yielding twist-shaped commands.
+Those twist_commands are then input to the (our) "DBW Node", finally yielding throttle, brake and steering commands to the vehicle as discussed below.
+This is somewhat resembling a cascade-controller, with the PID like inner part implemented in (our) node "DBW Node".

+Remark 3: I spent *far to much time* on the issue of the car stopping near the end of the first round.
+I made many additions inside my own code in order to correctly account for modulus-effects (due to the waypoints forming a closed loop).
+Onĺy very late I discovered the trivial fact that Python lists do not apply modulus operations automatically (as opposet to numpy arrays which  seem to do just this).
+I therefore actively padded the list of "final" waypoints sent towards the vehicle with the missing values.
+Now, in the simulator, I could see the previously missing waypoints leading onwards.
+Nevertheless the vehicle stopped in the same position near the end of the first round, ignoring the onward waypoints.
+I gave up on that - it almost seems as if the reason is inside the "black box" node "Waypoint Follower".

 ### 1.1 \__init__(self)